pelmenstar1/RangeCalendar/README.md

 - `selectMonth(year, month)` to select a month.
     - year should be in range of [1970; 32767]
     - month is 1-based
-- `selectCustom(startEpochDays, endEpochDays)/selectCustom(Calendar startDate, Calendar endDate)/selectCustom(LocalDate startDate, LocalDate endDate)`
-  to select custom range defined by epoch days/`LocalDate`/`Calendar`.
+- `selectCustom(LocalDate startDate, LocalDate endDate)` to select custom range.
 The range should fit in single month, otherwise the exception will be thrown.
 - `clearSelection()` to clear selection.